elegant-scipy/elegant-scipy/markdown/ch3.markdown

     Returns
     -------
     image_gridded : array, shape (M, N, 3)
-        The original image with a grid superimposed.
+        The original image with a blue grid superimposed.
     """
     image_gridded = image.copy()
     pass  # replace this line with your code...